nestybox/sysbox-ee/docs/user-guide/images.md

 image has an instruction that requests the container manager inside the system container (e.g., inner Docker) to pull the inner container images.
 That's it.

-There is a step-by-step example in the Sysbox [Quick-Start Guide](../quickstart.md#building-a-system-container-that-includes-inner-container-images).
+There is a step-by-step example in the Sysbox [Quick-Start Guide](../quickstart/images.md#building-a-system-container-that-includes-inner-container-images).

-The only wrinkle is that you must configure Sysbox as the Docker "default runtime" when building the image (the example in the Quick-Start Guide shows how to do this).

-This is needed because during the build process, Docker is creating intermediate containers for each Dockerfile instruction.
-Those intermediate containers must be system containers deployed by Sysbox, since otherwise the inner Docker won't run properly.

 This process also works if the system container image has containerd inside (rather than Docker).
 In this case, the Dockerfile must request containerd